MasteryEducation/SecuritiesExamsMastery.ca/content/csc/25/2/index.md

 - [ ] SMAs require less disclosure of underlying holdings to clients.
 - [ ] SMA managers are not subject to any regulatory scrutiny.

-> **Explanation:** SMAs are customized and clients hold individual securities, which offers higher transparency and the ability to incorporate specific investment constraints.
+> **Explanation:**( SMAs are customized and clients hold individual securities, which offers higher transparency and the ability to incorporate specific investment constraints.)

----

 ### Robo-advisor platforms typically provide which of the following?